 If there is any confidential information that you feel we should know in order to understand and supplement your child better, please write a personal letter to the Vice Principal.
-You may also arrange to speak with the Tutor or Learning Consequence Manager.
+You may also arrange to speak with the Tutor or Learning and Reflections Manager.

 Protection from Bullying

 Our academy community treats all accusations of bullying as serious matters of concern.
 Teaching and support staff are aware of the need for vigilance and will follow up any incident that could involve bullying.
 Students are encouraged to take a key role in making our school a safe and happy place for everyone.
 They should tell someone if they are being bullied or see any form of bullying.
 Parents should contact the Tutor or Learning and Reflections Manager if they suspect that their child is being bullied.

 - Safeguarding Booklet(729 KB)

 - Keeping children safe in education(850 KB)

 - What to do if you are worried a child is being abused(322 KB)

 - Child concern model(334 KB)

 - Children missing education Statutory guidance for local authorities(210 KB)